Visit the Idaho State Archives

 Join us for the State Historical Museum Groundbreaking and Tribal Ground Blessing!
 Festivities begin at 12:30pm in Julia Davis Park.

-Idaho State Archives welcomes patrons to conduct their research on site and staff will happily assist in providing access to research and historic materials.
+Idaho State Archives welcomes patrons to conduct their research on site; staff will assist in providing access to research and historic materials.
 Please note that collections may be fragile and require special handling and access provisions.
 Before you arrive please read our guidelines and check our hours for updated information.
 You may also begin your research from home by connecting with archives collections online.

 Did you know that you can purchase copies of historic maps, documents, or photos?
 Reproductions make authentic décor and great gifts.
 Fees for services directly support the preservation of and access to Idaho’s historical archives.

 - Need to contact someone at the Idaho State Archives?
 Check our staff list.